Jed Johnson (interior designer): Relationship with Andy Warhol and film career

 In 1977, Johnson's relationship with Warhol began to deteriorate, spurred on by Warhol's partying and his friendship with Victor Hugo.
 Johnson recalled: "When Studio 54 opened things changed with Andy.
 That was New York when it was at the height of its most decadent period, and I didn't take part. … I was always really shy and had a really hard time socially anyway, and I didn't like the people.
 Andy was just wasting his time, and it was really upsetting."

-Johnson suffered from depression, which was exacerbated by Warhol being emotionally distant.
+Johnson struggled with depression, which was exacerbated by Warhol's emotional distance; during their relationship, he attempted suicide twice, in 1970 and 1978.
+Johnson also aspired to become a pilot and paid for flying lessons in the early 1970s, but was unable to obtain his license due to his first suicide attempt.
 "Jed missed the affection—verbally and physically.
 Andy wasn't capable of expressing it in the way Jed needed … Jed felt very strongly about the relationship.
-He definitely had strong feelings for Andy, and it caused him a lot of pain," his brother Jay said.
-Johnson attempted suicide twice during their relationship, in 1970 and 1978.
-Johnson had aspirations to become a pilot and paid for flying lessons in the early 1970s, but he was unable to obtain his license due to his suicide attempt.
+He definitely had strong feelings for Andy, and it caused him a lot of pain," his brother Jay Johnson said.

 In October 1980, while still residing with Warhol, Johnson purchased a duplex apartment to use as an office for his decorating business at 15 West 67th Street.
 On December 21, 1980, Johnson informed Warhol that he had decided to move out and live in the duplex when he returned from a skiing trip in Colorado.
-Johnson gave Warhol a card that Christmas on which he wrote: "Andy, I don't know what you are looking for.
+A few days later, Johnson called Warhol on Christmas, but he would not come to the phone.
+He also gave him a Christmas card in which he wrote: "Andy, I don't know what you are looking for.
 Sorry you didn't find it at home.
 I don't think (or don't want to think) you'll get it from your Victors and Kevins and nights at Studio 54.
 You did have all my love and respect.
 I'm sorry it went wrong.
 Thinking of you with sincere love, Jed."
 Following their split, they shared custody of their two dachshunds, Archie and Amos.

+Johnson and Warhol with their dachshund Archie at the port of Amalfi, 1973.